hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 |

-**3.** Write a program to calculate the square root of a number
+**4.** Write a program to calculate the square root of a number

-In the code below, %0.2f and %0.4f' are formatted place holders for two variables.
-The variables appear at the end of the string in the form of a tuple preceded by a % sign.
+The purpose of the example below is to illustrate the use of string formatting when printing out statements, In the code below, %0.2f is placeholder that is also used used to format the floating-point number 'num_sqrt' with two digits after the decimal point.
+The formatted place holder is included in the string.
+The variable appear at the end of the string preceded by a % sign.

 .. code-block:: python

    num = float(input('Enter a number: '))
    num_sqrt = num ** 0.5
-   print ('The square root of', num, 'is', num_sqrt)
+   print ('The square root of', num, 'is %0.2f' % num_sqrt)

 |

-**4.** Write a program to calculate the area of a triangle.
+**5.** Write a program to calculate the area of a triangle.

 .. code-block:: python